 5. Digital Product Development is another determining phase of the product approach.
 It helps maximize the user experience by improving the user’s journey within the solution.
 It focuses on the visual and the interface part.
 Again, we use the Agile approach to regularly test any new features, adjust, improve, pivot, and/or move forward.

-Let us take a close look at the graph for a better understanding of Agile and interactive approach:
+Let us take a close look at the graph for a better understanding of the Agile and interactive approach.

 Product Approach Lifetime